-- 11.11.1 A facility shall ensure that all toys and equipment to be used by children are sturdy, of safe construction, non-toxic and free of hazards.
-A facility shall use a choker tube to ensure that all parts of all toys used by children under three years of age are large enough so that they cannot be swallowed by the child. - 11.11.2 A facility shall provide an age-appropriate-sized crib for each infant or child, but may allow an infant to sleep in a playpen or on a mat during daytime hours.
-A facility shall ensure that: - 11.11.2.1 Crib and playpen slats are no more than 2.3 inches apart; - 11.11.2.2 The top rails of the crib or playpen are at least 19 inches above the mattress; - 11.11.2.3 Any locks or latches on the dropside of a crib are safe from accidental release; - 11.11.2.4 The mattresses used in all cribs and playpens fit snugly; - 11.11.2.5 Each infant has sheets, blankets and other coverings for his or her exclusive use; - 11.11.2.6 Wet or soiled or damaged sheets, mattress, blankets or other coverings are immediately replaced; - 11.11.2.7 All sheets and blankets are laundered at least once a week, or if soiled, are laundered before next use; - 11.11.2.8 Cribs and playpens are free of hazards and an excessive number of toys; and

-11.11.2.9 Beds or cribs not used solely for a specific infant shall have linens and blankets replaced with clean linens and blankets before each use by a different infant.
+- 11.11.1 (Rule 11.18) A facility shall ensure that all toys and equipment to be used by children are sturdy, of safe construction, non-toxic and free of hazards.
+A facility shall use a choker tube to ensure that all parts of all toys used by children under three years of age are large enough so that they cannot be swallowed by the child. - 11.11.2 (Rule 11.19) A facility shall provide an age-appropriate-sized crib for each infant or child, but may allow an infant to sleep in a playpen or on a mat during daytime hours.
+A facility shall ensure that: - 11.11.2.1 Crib and playpen slats are no more than 2.3 inches apart; - 11.11.2.2 The top rails of the crib or playpen are at least 19 inches above the mattress; - 11.11.2.3 Any locks or latches on the dropside of a crib are safe from accidental release and cribs meet standards that comply with current standards of the U.S. Consumer Product Safety Commission for crib safety; - 11.11.2.4 The mattresses used in all cribs and playpens fit snugly; - 11.11.2.5 Each infant has sheets, blankets and other coverings for his or her exclusive use; use of blankets is prohibited with infants; - 11.11.2.6 Wet or soiled or damaged sheets, mattress, blankets or other coverings are immediately replaced; - 11.11.2.7 All sheets and blankets are laundered at least once a week, or if soiled, are laundered before next use; - 11.11.2.8 Cribs and playpens are free of hazards and an excessive number of toys when an infant is sleeping; and - 11.11.2.9 Beds or cribs not used solely for a specific infant shall have linens and blankets replaced with clean linens and blankets before each use by a different infant.